Your guide to a more innovative company

 Five levels of ability

-Companies can be divided into reference innovation capability levels based on how much control they have over their own competitiveness.
-Companies on the bottom rung of the ladder depend primarily on customers (whom they cannot choose themselves), companies with a global reach and a unique value proposition shape the market on the top rung of the ladder.
+Companies can be divided into five innovation capability levels based on how much control they have over their own competitiveness.
+Companies on the bottom step of the ladder depend primarily on customers (whom they cannot choose themselves), companies with a global reach and a unique value proposition shape the market on the top step of the ladder.

 Level 1

-You are interested in innovation, you have also planned to pay more attention to innovations in your company.
+You are interested in innovation, you have also planned to pay more attention to innovation activities in your company.
 Where to find inspiration?
 Where to start?

 Level 2

-You have tested individual innovations and development activities in the company.
+You have tested individual innovation and development activities in the company.
 Innovation is no longer a confusing foreign word for you.

 Level 3